mvcds/my-library/carreer/my-own-experience/What are the requirements?.md

-Functional and non-functional requirements should be previously agreed for a reason
+Functional and non-functional [[System Requirement|Requirements]] should be previously agreed for a reason